khanahoe-qa/IMS-Project/README.md

 ### Prerequisites

 #### Java
-[Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html) is required to build the application.
+[Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html) version 14 is required to build the application.

 #### MySQL server
 The application connects to a MySQL server.
 The fat jar is configured to connect to a server running on localhost.
 The application automatically creates a database called "ims" on the server if one doesn't already exist.